Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/README.md

+!!
+SCRIPT NOT AVALIABLE FOR chrome://dino !!

+**If you want to request support for a website on my script, make an [Issue](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/issues)**

 **By [Lapide](https://github.com/nonumbershere/)**

 <h1><p align="center">TusDino 0.17.4</p></h1>
 <hr>

 TusDino is the most advanced userscript chrome dino cheat with over 70+ cheats and that works on almost any dino game website.
-It was only created as a small and simple fun project by [Lapide](https://github.com/nonumbershere) with help from [inon-13](https://github.com/inon-13).
+It was only created as a small and simple fun project by [Lapide](https://github.com/nonumbershere).
 I'll probably work on it whenever I feel like it. **You need a userscript manager in order to install the script.
 I recommend Tampermonkey!**
 ***It would be great if you left a star!
 It would help with motivation, more updates and development.***

 - [Lapide](https://github.com/nonumbershere)